NeurIPS 2019 featured robot curling players and coffee makers

 Multi-stage task learning

 Researchers at Berkeley’s department of electrical engineering and computer sciences designed a system that aims to reduce human burden, at least where defining a task and resetting an environment is concerned.
-Their framework — AVID — translates human instructions for each step into robot instructions via a CycleGAN, a technique that involves the training of image-to-image translation models using a collection of images from two domains that needn’t be related.
+Their framework — AVID — translates human instructions for each step into robot instructions via a CycleGAN, a technique that involves the training of image-to-image translation models using a collection of images from two domains that need not be related.

 In practice, robots internalize tasks one stage at a time, automatically discovering how to reset stages to retry it without human intervention.
 This makes the learning process largely automatic, from the intuitive specification of tasks via videos to training.

 Better still, the researchers say that in experiments, AVID successfully learned tasks such as operating a coffee machine and retrieving a cup directly from raw image observations.
-It required only 20 minutes to provide human demonstrations and about 180 minutes of robot interaction with the environment, and in one of the tasks, it outperformed behavioral cloning using real robot demonstrations rather than videos of human demonstrations.
+Training required only 20 minutes to provide human demonstrations and about 180 minutes of robot interaction with the environment, and in one of the tasks, it outperformed behavioral cloning using real robot demonstrations rather than videos of human demonstrations.

 They leave to future work amortizing the cost of training the CycleGAN models for specific tasks, perhaps by reusing trained CycleGAN models to translate demonstrations for other, somewhat related tasks.
 The researchers believe training could be generalized with a large data set involving multiple different human and robot behaviors in an environment, enabling new tasks to be learned with just a few human demonstrations.